pact-foundation/pact-js/examples/serverless/README.md

 ## Deployment

+You can run this stack in AWS.
+It uses services within the [free tier](https://aws.amazon.com/free/?awsf.default=categories%23alwaysfree) to reduce potential costs.

+To use any of the commandsn belowe, ensure you have valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for your environment.

+Serverless

 ### Pact Broker integration

 Using the test broker at https://test.pact.dius.com.au (user/pass: `dXfltyFMgNOFZAxr8io9wJ37iUpY42M` / `O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`), we integrate the `can-i-deploy` facility, that ensure it is safe to deploy the consumer or provider before a change.